 Ruby recently returned to higher education after a decade working for NGOs, first in human rights and aid, and more recently in climate.
 She continues to work as a fundraiser for Friends of the Earth Scotland, but is now in the final stage of her MSc in Environment, Culture and Society at the University of Edinburgh.
 Ruby tells me of a recent fieldtrip with her class to Fala Moor in Midlothian, where they met the Scottish folk artist Karine Polwart.
 They explored soundscapes and field recordings and responded creatively to the bog.

 I have seen Karine Polwart perform as part of the Spell Songs ensemble, a musical response to Robert Macfarlane and Jackie Morris’s book, The Lost Words, which conjures up ‘acrostic spell-poems’ by Macfarlane, illustrated by Morris.
 These poems are a way of rescuing words about the natural world, which are slowly disappearing from our children’s vocabularies.
 I have a print of Morris’ goldfinches on my bedroom wall and their gilded flight is the first thing I see each day.
-The spell songs are like stepping through a fairy door into the world that was already around us.
+The spell songs are like stepping through an enchanted portal into the world that was already around us.

 Ruby has always had a strong connection to landscapes and environments.
 She grew up in Ecuador, moving to Speyside in Scotland at the age of ten.
 Her father was a geologist in the Ecuadorian mining industry.
 Ruby learned to snorkel when she was two and has always felt drawn to watery worlds.
 She says that all her formative memories are bound up in the places she has lived.
 At the same time, Ruby is concerned with extractive relationships with places.
 There is a clear connection between her childhood experiences and the work she is now doing.